 - The built-in bobbin winder is easy to use.

 - It has an automatic needle threader, and quick set bobbin.
-These are great for beginners who may not know how to thread.
+These are great for beginners who may not know how to thread a sewing machine.

-- The speed is 850 stitches per minute.
+- The sewing speed is 850 stitches per minute.

 - The Brother Project Runway CS5055PRW includes functions for some more advanced sewists.
 These features include the free arm, and a seven-point, droppable feed dog design.

 - Brother built many plastic parts into the design.
 These will wear down faster than metal parts.